An Introduction to Quantum Computing, Without the Physics: Black-box search: Grover's algorithm

 \subsubsection{Constructing the matrix $D$}

 We give a sketch of the idea of how to construct $D = \text{diag}(-1,1,\dots,1)$.
-Notice that the effect of this quantum operation is to flip the sign of the coefficient of the basis state $\ket{0}_n$, and leave each other coefficient untouched.
+Notice that the effect of this quantum operation is to flip the sign of the coefficient of the basis state $\ket{\v{0}}_n$, and leave other coefficients untouched.

-Instead of flipping the sign of $\ket{0}_n$, let us start by seeing how to flip the sign of $\ket{1}_n$ while leaving all other coefficients untouched.
-Let C${}^{n-1}Z$ be the gate that applies $Z$ to qubit $1$ if qubits $2,\dots,n$ are 1, and does nothing otherwise.
-This is a generalization of the CNOT gate, and it is called ``controlled $Z$''.
+Instead of flipping the sign of $\ket{\v{0}}_n$, let us start by seeing how to flip the sign of $\ket{\v{1}}_n$ while leaving all other coefficients untouched.
+Let C${}^{n-1}Z$ be the gate that applies $Z$ to qubit $n$ if qubits $1,\dots,n-1$ are $\ket{1}$, and does nothing otherwise.
+This is similar to the CNOT gate, except that it has multiple controls, and it applies a $Z$ gate rather than an $X$ (i.e., NOT) gate when the control qubits are $\ket{1}$.
+It is called a ``multiply-controlled $Z$''.
 C${}^{n-1}Z$ in the case of two qubits ($n=2$) is given by the following matrix: